keyuncheng/less/AE_INSTRUCTION.md

 NameNode, and the other 14 machines serve as HDFS DataNodes.

-On the NameNode, run ```scripts/setup.sh``` to install all the software dependencies, set up the environment variables on each node, and set up mutual password-less SSH connection between all nodes.
+On the NameNode, run ```scripts/setup.sh``` to install all the software dependencies, set up the environment variables on all nodes, and set up mutual password-less SSH connection between all nodes.

 ```
+cd scripts
-bash scripts/setup.sh
+bash setup.sh
 ```